theokyr/Waterjam3D/docs/MULTIPLAYER_IMPLEMENTATION_SUMMARY.md

 ## Known Limitations

-1. **Steam P2P**: Not implemented - using ENet instead (reliable and simpler)
-2. **Lobby Join Code**: Generated but not actively used for joining
+1. **Lobby Join Code**: Generated but not actively used for joining
-3. **Voice Chat**: VoiceChatService exists but needs additional integration
+2. **Voice Chat**: VoiceChatService exists but needs additional integration
-4. **Cross-Platform**: Currently Windows-only due to GodotSteam
+3. **Cross-Platform**: Currently Windows-only due to GodotSteam
-5. **State Synchronization**: Basic player spawning only - no full replication yet
+4. **State Synchronization**: Basic player spawning only - no full replication yet

 ## Next Steps for Full Multiplayer